Devops-tools-projects/Mark-3-Networking/net-proj-1/day-2/README.md

 - Routing is the process of packets, hop by hop across the internet from source to destination.
 Router has multiple interfaces route table is used for selection.
 - Route tables are statically populated are they are protocols like BGP (Boarder Gateway Protocol), which runs the internet.

+## Address Resolution Protocol (ARP) :

+They are used to generally in layer 3 protocol. it maps ip address (Layer 3) to MAC address (Layer 2) on a local area network (LAN).
+This Protocol runs in between the layer 2 and layer 3. it broad cast to ALL F's(all connected devices) to find the destination IP. the ARP protocol at the destination sends the acknowledgement with its MAC address.

+Now the source encapsulates the Packet with destination MAC address and creates a frame. then it will be transported through the L1.